meehakpan/symbolic_regression/README.md

 and crossover) are now applied to the selected individuals to create offspring programs.
 In summary, genetic programming I have implemented has automatically created a computer program whose output is equal to the values of the quadratic polynomial 5x² - 3x + 8 in the range from [-10 11 2].
-The coding is self explanatory
+The coding is self explanator